 You often travel to arctic regions and as a part of your journey came face to face with arid deserts of Africa, both of which are examples of utter desolate environment that also nurture life within their harsh terrains.
 As a traveller and photographer documenting life as it is, how is your experience of it?

-Traveling to remote and desolate environments is always exciting, because they’re generally the areas with the least human impact, which is also generally better for wildlife (as unfortunate as that is!).
-Looking at a vast ocean, a polar desert or a mass of sand dunes, it’s easy to think that there is nothing there, but in reality everything is.
+Traveling to remote and desolate environments is always exciting because they’re generally the areas with the least human impact, which is also generally better for wildlife (as unfortunate as that is!).
+Looking at a vast ocean, a polar desert or a mass of sand dunes, it’s easy to think that there is nothing there, but in reality, everything is.
 Life is everywhere on this planet and sometimes it requires just a little bit of patience or understanding to see it.
 This is one of the reasons I prefer visiting the Arctic over Antarctica.
 With Antarctica life is visually abundant around the coastline, and you can see a lot of wildlife in a short time.
-With the Arctic, you really need to spend time to look and observe, and appreciate the subtleties.
+With the Arctic, you really need to spend time looking and observing and appreciating the subtleties.
 Photographers like their challenges and I get the greatest satisfaction from capturing or experiencing a close encounter in the Arctic.